adith-m-dharan/NoMaD/README.md

   - `--ros-args`: Passes ROS arguments.
   - `--params-file`: Path to the parameter file.
   - `--remap /img:=/cam0/image_raw`: Remaps the image topic.
-  - **Explanation:** This command runs the navigation script, which uses the PD controller and the generated topomap to navigate through the environment.
+  - **Explanation:** This command runs the navigation script, which uses the controller and the generated topomap to navigate through the environment.
 The image topic is remapped to ensure the correct image data is used during navigation.

 ---